 Shepherding God’s Flock is a collection of essays by Baptist scholars on the topic of biblical leadership, primarily focused on elders in the local church.
 For the most part this is a very traditional conservative and Baptist view of church leadership.
 Do not let the conservative, pastoral appearance fool you.
 The essays in this collection are intentionally academic and are good examples of biblical and historical theology applied to the problem of modern church leadership.
-This is the second book I have read published by Kregel Academic which could have been published in their Academic line.
-(The other book was Joe Hellerman, Embracing Shared Ministry.)
+This is the second book I have read published by Kregel Academic which could have been published in their Academic line (read my review of Joe Hellerman, Embracing Shared Ministry.)

 In an introductory chapter, James M. Hamilton Jr. examines the evidence Second Temple Period in order to determine if the Christian church borrowed leadership structures from the Old Testament or synagogue.
 While it is unlikely early church borrowed the idea of elder from the Old Testament, it seems obvious the organization of the synagogue had an influence on early Christian congregations.
 The problem for Hamilton is a lack of information on the organization of synagogues in the Second Temple Period.
 As he says, the office of elder is certainly analogous to the elders of a synagogue, but there are also serious differences.
 I think there is more to be said on how early congregations were formed but I am not sure there is much data shedding light on the period.
 Hamilton’s chapter is handicapped by its brevity.
 This is not his fault of course, but the topic of first century synagogues merits additional study.